exakat/php-dictionary/_build/html/_sources/dictionary.rst.txt

 Directives
 ----------

 Directives are the configuration option of PHP.
-They may be set in the php.ini file, in HTTP server files like .htaccess, or accessed via the ini_get() and ini_set() native calls.
+They may be set in the `php.ini` file, in HTTP server files like ``.htaccess`, or accessed via the ini_get() and ini_set() native calls.

-Directives are also set by PHP extension.
+Directives are also set by PHP extensions.

 .. code-block:: php